 3. Feedback (1hr)

 The final part of the assessment is 1 hr in length and will conclude the findings from the assessment.
 Following this, Our full educational assessment includes a comprehensive report that can be shared with school staff, employer or universities.
-This will be completed within four weeks post assessment.
+This will be completed within 4-6 weeks post assessment.